 "Yes.
 Aside from the time it takes to fine tune the equipment that Sam and the other scientists create, magic, for all the wonder it has, can be deadly.
 That is why I will only share defensive, light arts techniques for Sam to study.
 I will use the spells as needed, like I did with War-fire earlier to hold off those bugs as we ran to the gate, but only in cases where I believe it to be an advantage, and only when I can be fairly sure that I wont hurt anyone but the enemy."

-Maybourne seemed silent for a moment, before he stood, gathering his notes.
+Maybourne considered Harry and Elizabeth silently for a moment, before he stood, gathering his notes.
 "This ends the inquest Mr. Potter.
 You have explained your actions, and I am satisfied with the responses.
 Thank you for your time."
 As he turned off the recorder, he turned back towards Harry and Elizabeth, who had stood as well.
 "Off the record Mr. Potter, I owe you an apology.
 I saw magic as a new avenue of power to help our planet.
 I did not think of the consequences, nor what the cost might be."

-"Everything has a cost Maybourne, even magic.
+"Everything has a cost Maybourne.
+Bullets, staff weapons, the insects and virus affecting Teal'c, making him hide and run away.
+Even magic.
 Sometimes it is just a drain on my own energy, other times it is disastrously more."

 "Understood.
 I will explain the situation to my superiors, and I can say this.
 Your efforts, whatever you offer, will not be questioned by my department again.
-Now if you will excuse me, I have to check on the search for Teal'c."
+Now if you will excuse me, as you have said, Teal'c is still out there, and I have to check on the search."

 As he walked out, Harry and Elizabeth both stared at his retreating form.
 "Huh.
 He actually can have a conscience."